UTS-RI/gp_comet/README.md

 Given seeds (x,y,t), this piece of software performs motion compensation and pattern tracking using solely event data.

+__This code is not optimised.
+If you are interrested to make it run faster or to improve the performance, feel free to send me an email, I'll be happy to help and provide further insight.__

 ## How to compile